Minyus/pipelinex/docs/section07.md

-## MLflow-on-Kedro: Kedro plugin for MLflow
+## MLflow-on-Kedro: Kedro plugin for MLflow users

 ### How to use MLflow from Kedro projects